protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto3.md

     new `oneof` may be safe if you are sure that no code sets more than one at a time.
 Moving fields into an existing `oneof` is not safe.
 Likewise, changing a single field `oneof` to an `optional` field or extension is safe.
+*   Changing a field between a `map<K, V>` and the corresponding `repeated` message field is binary compatible (see [Maps](#maps), below, for the message layout and other restrictions).
+However, the safety of the change is
+    application-dependent: when deserializing and reserializing a message, clients using the `repeated` field definition will produce a semantically identical result; however, clients using the `map` field definition may reorder entries and drop entries with duplicate keys.

 ## Unknown Fields {#unknowns}